SuperOfficeDocs/superoffice-docs/user-guide/en/forms/field-options.md

 * **Contact - consent**

-  * **Purpose**: Select the purpose for which the person must give their consent.
+  * **Purpose**: Select why the person must give their consent.
 The approval text and description are defined in SuperOffice Settings and maintenance.

   * **Show link to privacy statement**: Select this option to include the link to the privacy statement, as defined in SuperOffice Settings and maintenance.